-In the face of an aging society, understanding elderly people can be enhanced by looking at them in a multi-dimensional way from multicultural perceptive.
+In the face of an aging society, understanding elderly people can be enhanced by looking at them in a multi-dimensional way from a multicultural perspective.
 Practical knowledge and skills are improved through exploration of physical, psychological, spiritual and cultural sensitive issues of the elderly.